NFontrodona/Lazyparser/doc/source/lazyparser.rst

       -b, --b STR  param b

 As you can see, if there is no docstring in the decorated ``print_word`` function, the type of every parameters is set to `str`.
-In addition, the **long names of the arguments for the parser** (defined with ``--``) correspond to the **parameter names of the decorated function**.
-The sort names (called with ``-``) are computed on the fly and corresponds to the first letter of the parameter to which they refer.
+In addition, the **full names of the parser arguments** (defined with ``--``) correspond to the **parameter names of the decorated function**.
+The short names (called with ``-``) are computed on the fly and corresponds to the first letter of the parameter to which they refer.
-A default help message is generated for every parameter of the decorated function but don't explains what the parameter corresponds to.
+A default help message is generated for every parameter of the decorated function but it doesn't explains what the parameter corresponds to.
 To better control what the help message will display you can write a docstring in the decorated function.

 With docstring
 ~~~~~~~~~~~~~~

-Lazyparser automatize the creation of command-line interfaces by taking advantage of the docstring in the decorated function.
+Lazyparser automates the creation of command-line interfaces by taking advantage of the docstring in the decorated function.
 By default, lazyparser parse the docstring in `PyCharm <https://www.jetbrains.com/pycharm/>`_ (A Python IDE) format.

 Example: (file ``example.py``)